-- 1. Disconnect power from the actuator. - 2.
-Secure the actuator load, and remove the motor assembly (see page 29).
-Handle the motor with care so as not to damage the rotor shaft.

-- Pushing down firmly on the pinion, measure the gap between the stop collar and the thrust washer.
-This distance should measure 0.025 ±.005".
+- 1. Disconnect power from the actuator. - Secure the actuator load, and remove the motor assembly (see page 35).
+Handle the motor with care so as not to damage the rotor shaft. - Pushing down firmly on the pinion, measure the gap between the stop collar and the thrust washer.
+This distance should measure 0.025 ± .005".
 An excessive gap indicates worn SLM components. - 4.
-Use a felt tip pen to mark the location of the castle nut on the shaft.
-Support the end of the rotor shaft to prevent it from bending, and drive the 1/8" spring pin out.
-Carefully (the spring assembly is spring-loaded) unthread the castle nut, remove the thrust washer/bearing, spacer, pinion, spring, and steel balls.
-Remove the (4) 1/4-20 screws and the front motor end (see the SLM Components illustration on the following page).
+Use a felt tip pen to mark the location of the stop collar on the shaft.
+Support the end of the rotor shaft to prevent it from bending, and drive out the 1/8" spring pin.
+Carefully (the assembly is spring-loaded), unthread the stop collar and remove the thrust washer/bearing, spacer, pinion, spring and steel balls.
+Remove the (4) 1/4-20 screws and the front motor end (see illustration, next page).
 DO NOT remove the front motor shield or the rotor from the stator on any model.